 About 99% of adults in the US think they have some entrepreneurial skills, according to a study that was carried out by the University of Phoenix in the United States.
 From the study, it is clear that many people believe they can solve societal problems.
 People who think like Intrapreneurs (“a manager within a company who promotes innovative product development and marketing”) or Entrepreneurs ( “a person who organizes and manages any enterprise, especially a business…”) are more motivated and possess excellent skills and problem-solving abilities for innovation.

 As long as consumers are facing problems, Intrapreneurs and Entrepreneurs will always look for solutions.
-They search for better, faster and smarter methods to accomplish everyday tasks.
-Fortunately, there is still room for improvements in most existing processes and products.
+They search for better, faster, and smarter methods to accomplish everyday tasks.
+Fortunately, there is still room for improvement in most existing processes and products.
 However, to be a successful Intrapreneur or Entrepreneur, you need to embrace the best practices for innovation and problem-solving.
 But what are these practices?

 1) Trying to Solve Problems